 General supportive measures, including respiratory and hemodynamic management, are combined with antibiotic treatment.

-In early-onset sepsis, initial therapy should include ampicillin plus an aminoglycoside.
+In early-onset sepsis, initial therapy should include ampicillin plus an aminoglycoside (see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates ).
 Cefotaxime may be added to or substituted for the aminoglycoside if meningitis caused by a gram-negative organism is suspected.
 Antibiotics may be changed as soon as an organism is identified.

-Because Candida may take 2 to 3 days to grow in blood culture, initiation of amphotericin B therapy and removal of the infected catheter without positive blood or CSF cultures may be life saving.
+Because Candida may take 2 to 3 days to grow in blood culture, empiric initiation of amphotericin B deoxycholate therapy and removal of the infected catheter before cultures confirm yeast infection may be lifesaving.

 Fresh frozen plasma may help reverse the heat-stable and heat-labile opsonin deficiencies that occur in LBW neonates, but controlled studies of its use are unavailable, and transfusion-associated risks must be considered.